toddledev/documentation/docs/15-connecting-data/04-authentication/index.md

 Access tokens represent user authorization and must be protected from unauthorized access.
 Store tokens in HTTP-only cookies for security:
 - Cannot be accessed by client-side JavaScript
 - Protected against cross-site scripting (XSS) attacks
-- Automatically included with requests via the Nordcraft proxy
+- Automatically available in requests via the Nordcraft proxy

 There are two approaches for storing access tokens securely in Nordcraft: